cavo789/blog/blog/2024/02/21/vba-excel-call-soap-webservice/index.md

     Set objFso = CreateObject("Scripting.FileSystemObject")

     If Not (objFso.FileExists(sFileName)) Then
-        ' The file didn't exists
+        ' The file didn't exist
         readFile = ""
         Exit Function
     End If